material-components/material-components-android/docs/components/Menu.md

 *   `ListPopupWindow`
     *   [Class definition](https://developer.android.com/reference/androidx/appcompat/widget/ListPopupWindow)

-The following example shows a menu with Material Theming.
+The following example shows a menu with Material theming.

 ![White menu container with brown text showing 3 options](assets/menu/menus_theming.png)

-### Implementing menu theming
+##### Implementing menu theming

 Use default style theme attributes, which affect all menus but do not affect other components: